facebook

 Avoid Sleeping Directly Opposite the Door

 Feng shui experts warn placing your bed directly opposite the door, with your feet facing the doorway.
 This is sometimes called the “coffin position” — it’s believed to be bad luck because it mimics the position of a body being carried out of the door in a coffin.
+The sleeping position itself is thought to attract negative energy due to this resemblance.
 On a practical level, if your door is drafty, this position can create a chill at night and cause headaches for some people.

 Follow Feng Shui Bed Placement